-- 2.1 Different models of behaviour change: Components of various models such as COM-B; Theory of Planned Behaviour; Theory of Reasoned Action; Health Belief Model. - 2.2 Ways in which models of behaviour change can be used to support health behaviour change conversations: Any TWO from sharing with an individual to raising awareness of their motivation; exploring and building self-efficacy; exploring and building on feelings of control; discussing individuals' views on social norms and their impact; exploring the individual's habits and opportunities to make changes; exploring beliefs and attitudes to change; exploring enablers and opportunities; exploring capabilities to make changes; exploring process and possible outcomes including possibility of relapse.
+- 2.1 Different models of behaviour change: COM-B as an exemplar model of behaviour change; an awareness that other models exist and may be used. - 2.2 Ways in which models of behaviour change can be used to support health behaviour change conversations: Any TWO from sharing with an individual to raising awareness of their motivation; exploring and building self-efficacy; exploring and building on feelings of control; discussing individuals' views on social norms and their impact; exploring the individual's habits and opportunities to make changes; exploring beliefs and attitudes to change; exploring enablers and opportunities; exploring capabilities to make changes; exploring process and possible outcomes including possibility of relapse.